 In 2007 business got off to a great start when Dan Smith (not his real name) opened a video store in my town.
-He and his wife remodeled a storefront and opened with 500 video titles.
+He and his wife remodeled a storefront and opened it with 500 video titles.
 Revenue rose each month and he plowed the money back into the store, gradually expanding his collection to 5000 videos.

 Then in early 2009, a Red Box opened outside the Winn-Dixie across the street.
 Smith’s business began going down, down, down.
 Red Box, a national chain rents new releases for $1 a day- something no Mom-and-Pop store can do.
 Smith struggles to rent a new release for $3.75.

 Competition and innovation are big reasons why video stores and many other businesses have vanished from neighborhoods where they were fixtures not all that long ago.
 Smith feels the pressure, but he’s proud his store is still open and remains the last independent one for miles around.

 “If you can do something better, cheaper, and smarter that’s what America’s all about”, he says, gesturing towards the new device that has captured so many of his customers.
 “I’m not mad at anybody… I wish I had thought of the idea first.”

 Now business is slow and revenues are down, especially because new videos provide 90% of his stores income.
 It’s still paying for itself, but “the inevitable is getting closer and closer” says Smith.

 Red Box isn’t his only rival.
 There’s Netflix, Blockbuster and the many new ways of streaming movies directly into homes.

 “Everything was fine until technology caught up with us”, Smith added.